History of papal primacy: Primacy of Peter the Apostle

 According to numerous records of the early Church Fathers, Peter was present in Rome, was martyred there, and was the first bishop of Rome.
 Dogma and traditions of the Catholic Church maintain that he served as the bishop of Rome for 25 years until 67 AD when he was martyred by Nero (further information: Great Fire of Rome).
 The official Catholic position, as Eamon Duffy points out in his book Saints and Sinners: A History of the Popes (2015), is that Jesus had essentially appointed Peter as the first pope.

 Many Catholic and non-Catholic exegetes identify broad agreement that the New Testament portrays Saint Peter as leader of the Twelve and of the earliest Jerusalem community, a role understood as conferred by Jesus and attested not only in the classic Petrine passages (Matt 16:13–19; Luke 22:31–34; John 21:15–17) but also in texts such as 1 Corinthians 15:5, which presents Peter as first witness to the resurrection.

 The strongest pro-Petrine witnesses were written after Peter’s death, indicating the early Church's sustained interest in his person and function and treating him as a reliable guarantor of the Jesus tradition.

-Whether the New Testament envisages an office that endures beyond Peter’s lifetime remains disputed, and many scholars judge that the texts, on strictly historical grounds, do not clearly articulate a doctrine of successors for Peter.
+Whether the New Testament envisages an office that endures beyond Peter’s lifetime remains disputed, and many scholars judge that the texts, on strictly historical grounds which do not clearly articulate a doctrine of successors for Peter.

 Apostolic succession

 In the earliest Christian communities, Peter is often understood to have exercised a special authority, but in collegial partnership with other leaders.
 He is not presented as a spiritual monarch or sole ruler, and there is no indication of exclusive jurisdiction.

 According to Catholic author Stephen K. Ray (1999), several Church Fathers, including Cyprian of Carthage and Irenaeus of Lyons, disagreed with Rome on theological or disciplinary matters but did not deny Rome’s primacy.
 In his view, debates concerned the scope and practical exercise of that primacy rather than its existence.

+Whether a single bishop presided in Rome in the late first century is disputed.
+Many scholars infer a collegial leadership of presbyters, from which a presider or "first among equals" later emerged and was retrospectively described as “bishop” after the mid-second century, especially during instances where local leaders had been deposed in an internal dispute.

+1 Clement and Roman intervention

 1 Clement, commonly dated to about 95 AD, is often cited as the earliest extant text in which Rome addresses the internal affairs of another Christian community (Church of Corinth).
-Later episcopal lists, reported by Hegesippus, identify Clement as bishop of Rome at that time, the third in succession, yet the letter itself names the Roman congregation as the sender rather than an individual author.
-Whether a single bishop presided in Rome in the late first century is disputed.
-Many scholars infer a collegial leadership of presbyters, from which a presider or "first among equals" later emerged and was retrospectively described as “bishop” after the mid-second century.
-Where local leaders had been deposed in an internal dispute.
-Throughout, the tone is authoritative with its content asking for order, humility, and submission to duly appointed ministers, and advises against ambition and arrogance.
+The letter itself names the Roman congregation as the sender rather than an individual author.
+The epistle's tone is authoritative with it asking for order, humility, and submission to duly appointed ministers, and advises against ambition and arrogance.